The information in this article applies to customers on DocSend Advanced, Advanced Data Rooms, and Enterprise.

 If you uploaded the wrong content and want to undo that action, click X (remove) beside the content you wish to remove, or click Cancel.

-You can set up a file request in your Space so that your visitors can upload files directly into your Space.
-Any uploaded files will be immediately visible to anyone with access to your Space.
+Create a file request to allow visitors to upload files directly into your Space.
+Uploaded files are immediately visible to collaborators.
 Learn more about file requests.

 To create a file request:

-You can update existing content in the Space with a new version by updating it from the Content page.
+You can update existing content in a Space from Content library.
 When you update content, all associated links will automatically update to reflect the latest version.
-Learn more about updating an existing document.
+Learn more about updating content.

 Note: This feature is limited to Advanced, Advanced Data Rooms, and Enterprise plan customers.